chinhsuanwu/mobilevit-pytorch/README.md

 ## Overview

-This is a PyTorch implementation of MobileViT specified in "[MobileViT: Light-weight, General-purpose, and Mobile-friendly Vision Transformer](https://arxiv.org/abs/2110.02178)", arXiv 2021.
+This is a PyTorch implementation of MobileViT specified in ["MobileViT: Light-weight, General-purpose, and Mobile-friendly Vision Transformer"](https://arxiv.org/abs/2110.02178), arXiv 2021.

 ![img](https://user-images.githubusercontent.com/67839539/136470152-2573529e-1a24-4494-821d-70eb4647a51d.png)

+👉 Check out [CoAtNet](https://github.com/chinhsuanwu/coatnet-pytorch) if you are interested in other **Convolution + Transformer** models.

 ## Usage